aplteam/Tatin/docs/PackageConfiguration.md

 ##### Restricting what's "public"

-The user might want to expose only a subset of functions/operators of a namespace (classes have such an interface anyway: `:Public Shared`), and in that case the user must not only specify `api`, but also structure her code accordingly.
+The user might want to expose only a subset of functions/operators of a namespace (classes have such an interface anyway: `:Public Shared`), and in that case, the user must not only specify `api`, but also structure her code accordingly.

 If the name of the package is `pkgName`, and it is loaded into `#`, and you want to expose only the functions `Run` and `CreateParmSpace`, then the recommended way of doing this is to create a sub-namespace with the name (say) `MyAPI` and populate it with two functions: